Configuring the Squid service for Kerberos authentication

 service squid restart

-8. On enterprise LAN computers, in the browser settings, specify the fully qualified domain name (FQDN) of the server hosting the Squid service as the proxy server.
+8. On corporate LAN computers, in the browser settings, specify the fully qualified domain name (FQDN) of the server hosting the Squid service as the proxy server.

 The Squid service is now configured to use Kerberos authentication.